aelzenaar/bucephalus/README.md

 * `bucserve` - start the web server.
 * `bucadd <filename> <title> <author> <tag1> ... <tagN>` (tags are optional) - add the given file to the bucephalus database.
 * `bucrm <identifier` - remove the given database entry permanently and all the files associated with it.
 The identifier could be reused, I don't know.
-* `bucvac <filename>` - vacuum up the given TeX source file which includes a section of JSON at the start, run it through the appropriate template (templates are installed in `/opt/bucephalus/prototypes`, and bucvac will also look in `~/bucephalus/prototypes`; the template chosen is given by the `Buc_hp` JSON key), and add it to the server after running XeLaTeX on it twice.
+* `bucvac <filename> <outputname>` (outputname is optional) - vacuum up the given TeX source file which includes a section of JSON at the start, run it through the appropriate template (templates are installed in `/opt/bucephalus/prototypes`, and bucvac will also look in `~/bucephalus/prototypes`; the template chosen is given by the `Buc_hp` JSON key), and add it to the server after running XeLaTeX on it twice.
+The filename on the server will be outputname.pdf.

 Some of these commands will check that you put sane values in.
 Some of them won't.
 Finding out which is which is a fun little game you can play if you don't care about your data. *If these commands go wrong, they may trample your database.*

 If you add two files with the same name on the same day, the later one will overwrite the earlier one and will take the same ID.
 This is by design, so that you don't end up with several slightly different copies of the same file.
-Todo: add a switch to disable this.

 ## Plan.
 1. Prototype template system for TeX (Done)